SirPryderi/CSCU9YE-Exam-Notes/README.md

 Optimisation problems can be, depending on their variables, **continuous** and **discrete**.

 #### Heuristic Optimisation
-A heuristic is a technique designed for solving a problem quickly (**rule of thumb**), where the traditional approach would be too slow, or wouldn't find a complete solution.
+A heuristic is a technique designed for solving a problem quickly (**rule of thumb**), using problem-specific knowledge, where the traditional approach would be too slow, or wouldn't find a complete solution.

 Problems known as **NP-hard** are usually better tackled with heuristics.